asoorji/jumia-automation/README.md

 ## Overview

 This project contains Playwright tests for automating the checkout and payment process on an e-commerce platform (JUMIA).
 The tests are designed to validate the end-to-end functionality of the checkout process and ensure a smooth payment experience.

+THE OTP IS FETCHED DIRECTLY FROM YOUR EMAIL USING THE emailService.js SCRIPT.

 ## Project Structure